KenEucker/biketag-api/documentation.md

 // retrieves the all BikeTags for the 'portland' game from sanity adapter const allPortlandTags = await client.getTags(undefined, { source: 'sanity' })

-// retrieves the BikeTags for the first five tags for the 'portland' game from the reddit adapter const firstFivePortlandTags = await client.getTags([1,2,3,4,5], { source: 'reddit' })
 ```

 ### Get Players